Apr

 Is my registration/ticket transferable?

 Yes, it is transferable.
-Please let Chinese Arts Alliance know whom you are transferring to by Saturday, Jan 25, 2025.
+Please let Chinese Arts Alliance know to whom you are transferring by Sunday, Jan 25, 2026.

 Is there kid’s (under 18) ticket?

-No, all tickets are the same--one single ticket per person, and one table ticket for ten people.
+No, all tickets are the same--one single ticket per person (for adults and children), and one table ticket for ten people.

 Can I substitute dishes from the menu?